diditforlulz273/PokerRL-Omaha/README.md

 #### Preflop Hand Bucketing
  - Works for Hold'em and Omaha.
  - Improves Neural Network convergence at the beginning of the training, thus decreases overall convergence time.
- - Buckets together all preflop-isomorphic hands, e.g. AsKh and AdKc - suits doesen't matter without flop.
+ - Buckets together all preflop-isomorphic hands, e.g. AsKh and AdKc - suits don't matter without a flop.
- - Uses additional bucketed look up table with empty suit bits.
+ - Uses additional bucketed lookup table with empty suit bits.
  - Found in neural network modules FLAT, FLAT2 and CNN.

  Could be named a handcrafted feature which slightly conflicts